andygodish/wikijs-storage/terraform/cloud/migrating.md

 ### Updating the Workflow

-By default, your migrated workspace will be contifued as a "CLI-Driven Workflow."
+By default, your migrated workspace will be configured as a "CLI-Driven Workflow."
 To change this to a "Version Control Workflow, navigate to the workspace settings menu and select "Version Control" in the left side menu.
 Navigate through the configuration menu and select the appropriate VCS/repo for your project.